snekkenull/slugai/README.md

 # slugai

 AI-powered slug generator with multilingual support.
-This package extends the functionality of `slugify` by adding AI-powered content rewriting capabilities using OpenAI's GPT models.
+This package extends the functionality of `slugify` by adding AI-powered content rewriting capabilities using OpenAI API compatible models.

 ## Installation